wanadev/yoga/winbuild/README.md

 * Visual Studio Build Tools (MSVC and MSBuild)

-## Build and install from PYPI

-    pip install yoga

 ## Build standalone version from source

 Clone this repository (using Git Bash):